 The stripe is Harmony from Country Chic Paint.

-For the French graphic, I used this stencil from Artistic Stencil Designs.
+For the Paris graphic, I used this stencil from Artistic Stencil Designs.

 Now it looks hand-painted instead of stenciled.
 After the paint had dried a while, I lightly sanded over the whole graphic with 320 grit sandpaper to smooth out any imperfections.